 Dedicated observation operators exist for scatterometer ambiguous surface winds (Stoffelen and Anderson, 1997; Isaksen and Janssen, 2004).
-Backscatters (σ^0 's) are transformed into several pairs of ambiguous wind components (u and v); this actually involves a retrieval according to some model function describing the relationship between winds and σ^0 's and requires a fair bit of computational work.
+Backscatters (σ^{0} 's) are transformed into several pairs of ambiguous wind components (u and v); this actually involves a retrieval according to some model function describing the relationship between winds and σ^{0} 's and requires a fair bit of computational work.
 The screening of scatterometer data involves the conversion of the backscatter measurements acquired by the instrument (triplets for ERS and ASCAT and quadruplets for NSCAT and QuikSCAT) into ambiguous u and v wind components that will actually be assimilated into the IFS (see Section 3.2.9).
 The (empirical) relation between wind and backscatter is described by a geophysical model function (GMF).
 Although in principle inverted wind components are provided as a level 2 product, at ECMWF the wind inversion is performed in house.
 In this way any drifts in backscatter levels can be corrected in a direct manner.

-Data from the AMI instrument on ERS-2 have been used from June 1996 (with an interruption from January 2001 till March 2004), data from the SeaWinds instrument on-board QuikSCAT was used from January 2002 until November 2009 (when QuikSCAT failed), and data from ASCAT on MetOp have been assimilated from June 2007 onwards.
-Data from NSCAT have never been used in an operational setup, although offline assimilation experiments have been performed.
+Data from the AMI instrument on ERS-2 was used from June 1996 (with an interruption from January 2001 till March 2004) until September 2011, data from the SeaWinds instrument on-board QuikSCAT was used from January 2002 until November 2009 (when QuikSCAT failed), data from ASCAT on MetOp have been assimilated from June 2007 onwards.
+Oceansat-2 data was used from December 2012 to February 2014 and data from HSCAT on HY-2B has been assimilated since June 2021.
+Data from NSCAT and RapidSCAT have never been used in an operational setup, although offline assimilation experiments have been performed.
 From November 2010 onwards scatterometer data is assimilated as equivalent-neutral 10-metre wind, rather than (real) 10-metre wind, since the former model winds are closer related to scatterometer observations.